Kobe Bryant: Early life

-Bryant started playing basketball when he was three, and the Lakers were his favorite team when he was growing up.
+Bryant started playing basketball at the age of three, and the Lakers were his favorite team when he was growing up.
 When Bryant was six, his father retired from the NBA and moved his family to Rieti in Italy to continue playing professional basketball.
 After two years, they moved first to Reggio Calabria, then to Pistoia and Reggio Emilia.
 Kobe became accustomed to his new lifestyle and learned to speak fluent Italian.
-He was especially fond of Reggio Emilia, which he considered a loving place and where some of his best childhood memories were made.
-Bryant began to play basketball seriously while living in Reggio Emilia.
-Bryant's grandfather would mail him videos of NBA games for Bryant to study.
-Another source of inspiration was animated European films about sports, from which he learned more about basketball.
-From 1987 to 1989, his father played for Olimpia Basket Pistoia where he paired with former Detroit Pistons Leon Douglas.
-Kobe would work at the games as a ball and mop boy and would practice shooting at halftime, with Douglas sharing, "At every one of our games at halftime, it was the Kobe show.
+He was especially fond of Reggio Emilia, which Kobe considered a loving place and where some of his best childhood memories were made.
+Kobe began to play basketball seriously while living in Reggio Emilia.
+His grandfather mailed him videos of NBA games for him to study.
+Another source of inspiration was animated European films about sports, from which Kobe learned more about basketball.
+From 1987 to 1989, his father played for Olimpia Basket Pistoia where he paired with former Detroit Pistons player Leon Douglas.
+Kobe worked at the games as a ball and mop boy and practiced shooting at halftime.
+Douglas said, "At every one of our games at halftime, it was the Kobe show.
 He'd get out there and get his shot up.
 We'd come out of the locker room at halftime and have to chase him off the court".

 Bryant also learned to play soccer, and his favorite soccer team was A.C.
 Milan.
-During summers, Bryant would come back to the United States to play in a basketball summer league.
-When Bryant was 13, he and his family moved back to Philadelphia, where he enrolled in eighth grade at Bala Cynwyd Middle School.
+During summers, Bryant returned to the United States to play in a basketball summer league.
+When he was 13, Bryant and his family moved back to Philadelphia, where he enrolled in the eighth grade at Bala Cynwyd Middle School.